Murf-o/Pokemon-Searcher/README.md

 If an invalid name is entered, you will be shown an error message as well as shown a fun image!
 Enjoy :)

+Heres where you can find the API: https://pokeapi.co/

 ### `npm start`

 Runs the app in the development mode.\